 - The oatmeal nutrition profile boasts a good amount of protein and fiber, plus antioxidants and important micronutrients like manganese and selenium.

 - Some of the potential benefits of oatmeal nutrition include increased weight loss, reduced cholesterol levels and better blood sugar control.
-Research also shows that oatmeal benefits skin health and digestion as well.
+Research also shows that oatmeal benefits skin health and digestion.

 - Is oatmeal gluten-free?
 Although oats are naturally gluten-free, many types are processed in facilities where gluten-containing ingredients are produced as well, which can increase the risk of cross-contamination.